mcboyd-bu/Website/docs/gettingStarted/computerSetup/bash.rst

   :width: 100%
   :align: center

 5. Finally, you will be asked to create a username and password.
-This will be the password that you use whenever bash asks you for your ``sudo`` password.
+This will be the password that you use whenever bash asks you for your ``sudo`` password. **NOTE 1:** The username should be all lower case letters ONLY (i.e., no capital letters, no spaces, no numbers, and no special chacters). **NOTE 2:** Nothing will display when you are typing the password, not even little asterisks, so type carefully and hit enter when you are done entering it.

 .. image:: /assets/img/computerSetup/Ubuntu3.*
   :width: 100%